mikegun06/mikegun06/README.md

 - 👋 Hi, I’m @mikegun06
 - 👀 I’m interested in Cooking and Mathematics
 - 💻 I’m currently learning SAP UI5 and Codeigniter
-- 💿 I’m looking to collaborate on Spotify
+- 💿 I’m looking to collaborate with tech savvy
-- 📫 Just dm me on Instagram *id same as github
+- 📫 Just dm me on Instagram @mikegun06

 <!---
 mikegun06/mikegun06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.